-Newry and Mourne District Council confirm that there are no new Biomass Combustion plants since the last Progress Report.
+Newry and Mourne District Council confirm that there are no new Biomass Combustion plants meeting the specified criteria since the last Progress Report.

 Newry and Mourne District Council confirm that there are no new areas where the combined impact of several biomass combustion sources may be relevant since the last Progress Report.